Tropicana’s design disaster

 Tropicana’s disastrous design change in the USA is a sobering reminder for all of us about the risk you take when you change your pack.
 Especially when you change it for something which is, well, let’s say “sub-optimal” to be polite.
 I read about it in Mark Ritson’s column last week.

 The change in question, made in January 2009, was not a cheap one.
-Tropicana paid design guru Peter Arnell a hefty sum for the new look which he claimed had been "engineered" to "imply ergonomically the notion of squeezing".
+Tropicana paid design guru Peter Arnell a hefty sum for the new look which he claimed had been “engineered” to “imply ergonomically the notion of squeezing”.
 Huh?
-Here you can see the old (right) and new packs:
+Here you can see the old (left) and new pack:

 The new pack lasted only 7 weeks, before Pepsico pulled it, following complaints from disgruntled Tropican consumers, according to an article in The New York Times.
 Mark also points out that Tropicana’s sales this year have fallen 20%, down $33million (though there is no hard evidence that this is linked to the pack change).